 Select Wines

-The 2015 CADE Estate Sauvignon Blanc, Oakville shows pale straw color in the glass leading one to perhaps think this is a lighter style of wine from this variety.
-Taking a closer look at this wine, one notices that it is not 100% varietal but rather has 57% Sauvignon Blanc Musqué, 37% Sauvignon Blanc, 5% Viognier and 1% Sémillon in the blend.
-Shows an appealing bouquet with citrus blossom, stone fruit aromas (peach) and tropical nuances.
+The 2015 CADE Estate Sauvignon Blanc, Oakville is pale straw color in the glass leading one to perhaps think this is a lighter style of wine from this variety.
+Taking a closer look at this wine, one notices that it is not 100% varietal but rather is a blend of 57% Sauvignon Blanc Musqué, 37% Sauvignon Blanc, 5% Viognier and 1% Sémillon.
+The bouquet is appealing with aromas of citrus blossom, stone fruits including peach and tropical nuances.
 The wine is surprisingly rich with depth and weight on the palate.
 Creamy and rounded, with notes of apple and a lingering finish rich in fruit and weight.
 Drinks very well by itself.

 We tasted a library vertical of Estate Howell Mountain Cabernet Sauvignon vintage 2009 through 2011.
 All are 100% Cabernet Sauvignon; these are wines that are highly distinguishable from each other – all with their own character represented of their respective vintages, age and style.
 Each are highly appealing for different reasons.
 And in what is still a very novel concept in the Napa Valley for premium wines, CADE and Plumpjack bottle their premium wines in screwcaps, but with a ‘twist’.
 They actually bottle about 50% of these wines with cork and when customers purchase bottles – they receive wines bottled in both screwcap and cork.